 So, we’ve rounded up six of our favourite business podcasts for aspiring and established business owners to get you started on your podcasting journey.
 You’ll be hooked in no time.

 Our episode recommendation for How I Built This is Episode 60, with the founders of ice cream powerhouse Ben & Jerry’s — Ben Cohen And Jerry Greenfield.
 The iconic duo mixes humour with business and discuss the humble beginnings of the company its growth.
-They also talk about their decision to advocate for political change and humanitariun rights through their brand — a choice many companies shy away from.
+They discuss their advocacy for political change and humanitarian rights through their brand — a choice many companies shy away from.

 With nearly one thousand episodes on record, more than 40 million downloads and celebrity guests including the likes of Maria Sharapova, Tony Robbins and Kobe Bryant, The School of Greatness is a must-listen.
 After a family tragedy and a career-ending injury as a college football player, host Lewis Howes found himself broke and living on his sister’s lounge.
 Fast forward a decade and Howes is now a two-time best-selling author.
 And through his podcast, shares inspiring stories from some of the brightest minds in business, elite athletes, and celebrities.
 This podcast is perfect for those who enjoy an interview-style, and the practices, philosophies, and mindsets that help create greatness.

 The noteworthy episode we recommend listening to on your next commute is Episode 535 Maria Sharapova: Unstoppable In Tennis, Business, and Life.
-This episode delves into Maria’s career highlights, her two-year suspension from tennis, and how she used this time to develop her business and write a memoir.
+This episode delves into Maria’s career highlights, her two-year suspension from tennis, and how she developed her business.
+Not to mention using this time to also write a memoir.

 We may be a little biased with this recommendation but it really is a great episode!
 We recommend tuning into Whose bright idea was this anyway?
 Episode 15 with our very own Director, Laura Prael.
 Laura and Andrew uncover the “dark arts” of digital marketing, including SEO, copywriting, and website planning, and Laura shares her holistic approach to strategy.